 That was the battle cry of WW II.
-President Roosevelt (FDR) said, “Sunday, December 7, 1941, a day that will live in infamy”.
-Not many are alive who remember that fateful morning when the attack took place on our Pacific Fleet as it lay at anchor.
-Those who were there will never forget and others will never forget it or where they were when they heard the news.
+President Roosevelt (FDR) said, "Sunday, December 7, 1941, a day that will live in infamy."
+Not many are alive who were there that fateful morning when the attack took place on our Pacific Fleet as it lay at anchor.
+Those who were there will never forget and others not there will never forget it or where they were when they heard the news.

-As we commemorate this anniversary of the Pearl Harbor attack, a thought comes to mind.
-Will “Remember Pearl Harbor”, “Remember the Maine” and “Remember the Alamo” become forgotten or irrelevant?
+As we commemorate the 80th anniversary of the Pearl Harbor attack, a thought comes to mind.
+Will "Remember Pearl Harbor," "Remember the Maine" and "Remember the Alamo" become forgotten or irrelevant?
+Will 9/11 succumb to the same fate?
 Not because those that were there or were aware of it are gone.
-But because they have been relegated to the back pages of History books that are routinely ignored by many schools?
-Will 9/11 and other recent terrorists events someday join them?

 Unfortunately, there has been a tremendous cost in the loss of lives in these tragic events.
 Thank God for our brave troops and first responders who have been involved in them.
-In this land of plenty and freedoms, with all our problems, people still yearn to come to live here.
-But remember “Freedom is not free”.
+In this land of plenty and freedoms, with all of our problems, people still yearn to come to live here.

 Thank you for reading Bane’s Blog®

 Free packet of information about Bane-Clene can be obtained by calling toll-free 1-800-428-9512 (U.S. ONLY!).
 Your information packet will include a full color catalog and price addendum.
 Packets will arrive in approximately 2 weeks through standard United States Mail.

 You can also order the packet at the Catalog Request Form.

 Posted by Bane-Clene® Corp. at 12:00 AM